Claim: Films are routinely made for entertainment purposes in which participants are murdered on camera.

 One other deadly pair deserves mention: Lawrence Bittaker and Roy Norris.
 You'll soon see why.

 Serial Killers — Lake and Ng: In northern California, during a span of eight months in 1984 and 1985, Leonard Lake and Charles Ng murdered more victims than the police can even now properly count up.
-Next to the cabin Lake lived in, seven bodies and
+Next to the cabin Lake lived in, seven bodies and 45 pounds of bones and ash scattered across a 2-acre Calaveras County compound were discovered.
+More bodies were uncovered over time, but the police don't believe they've found all of them.
+They conservatively estimate the pair's body count at upwards of 20 victims.

 Lake and Ng kidnapped women and held them as sexual slaves before murdering them.
 Men who got in the way or children the women had with them were murdered outright.